-Bitumen enamels and suited primers to be used in combination therewith are described in \”Specification for Bitumen-based Hot-applied Coating Materials for Protecting Iron and Steel, Including Suitable Primers Where Required”, BS 4147: 1980 by British Standards Institution, said matter hereby being incorporated in the present specification.
-The same applies to examples of tar enamels and suited primers described in \”Specification for Coal-Tar-Based Hot-applied Coating Materials for Protecting Iron and Steel, Including Suitable Primers Where Required\”, BS 4164; 1980, also by British Standards Institution.
+Bitumen–enamels and suited primers to be used in combination therewith are described in Specification for Bitumen based Hot-applied Coating Materials for Protecting Iron and Steel, Including Suitable Primers Where Required”, BS 4147: 1980 by British Standards Institution, said matter hereby being incorporated in the present specification.
+The same applies to examples of tar enamels and suited primers described in “Specification for Coal-Tar-Based Hot-applied Coating Materials for Protecting Iron and Steel, Including Suitable Primers Where Required\”, BS 4164; 1980, also by British Standards Institution.

-A typical tar enamel to be used for protection against corrosion contains tar of the quality 105/15, 105/8 or 120/5 according to BS 4164: 1980 in a quantity of 65 to 75% by weight together with filler in a quantity of 25 to 35% by weight.
+A typical tar enamel used for corrosion protection contains tar of quality 105/15, 105/8, or 120/5 according to BS 4164: 1980, comprising 65 to 75% by weight, along with filler in the range of 25 to 35% by weight.

 Enamel pipe coat